Llanfairpwllgwyngyll: In popular culture

 In his 1957 appearance on You Bet Your Life, the Welsh academic John Hughes answered host Groucho Marx's question about the location of his birthplace by mentioning the town.

-In the 1966 Stephen Sondheim-penned song "The Boy From...", the singer details her unrequited love for a boy from the (fictional) island of Tacarembo la Tumbe del Fuego Santa Malipas Zatatecas la Junta del Sol y Cruz.
+In the 1966 Stephen Sondheim-penned song "The Boy From...", the singer details her unrequited love for a boy from the (fictional) island of Tacarembo la Tumbe del Fuego Santa Malipas Zacatecas la Junta del Sol y Cruz.
 The final verse includes the lyric: "Tomorrow he sails/He's moving to Wales/To live in " (with the very last line of the song simply being the exhortation, "och!").
 Part of the song's humour stems from the singer's attempts to catch her breath after repeatedly singing the unwieldy place names.